pollfish/docs/android/google-play.md

 #### **12.2.
 Check if Pollfish survey is still available on your device**

 It happens that time had past since you initialized Pollfish and a survey is received.
-If you want to check is survey is still avaialble on your device and has not expired you can check by calling:
+If you want to check if survey is still avaialble on your device and has not expired you can check by calling:

 ```java
 PollFish.isPollfishPresent();